CodyOss/blog/content/post/gophercon-day-2.md

 ---

 Like day one of GopherCon 2017, day two was full of awesome information!
 Here are some highlights from the sessions I attended.

-*NOTE*: You can view the official live blog of the con [here](https://about.sourcegraph.com/go/) for more detailed info.
+**NOTE**: You can view the official live blog of the con [here](https://about.sourcegraph.com/go/) for more detailed info.
+Slide decks can he found [here](https://github.com/gophercon/2017-talks)

 ## Understanding Channels by Kavya Joshi
 This was one of my favorite talks of the day.
 Kavya talked about how channels are implemented under the hood.
 Let me